-I’m Max Rashbrooke, and I’m an author, academic and journalist, working in Wellington, New Zealand, where I write about politics, economics and social issues.
-I also do arts profiles and review concerts and books.
+I’m Max Rashbrooke, and I’m an author, academic and journalist, working in Wellington, New Zealand, with a particular interest in economic inequality and democratic renewal.
+I also write arts profiles and review concerts and books.

 For publicity purposes, the following is my short bio:

 Max Rashbrooke is a Wellington-based writer with twin interests in economic inequality and democratic participation, and is currently the 2020 J D Stout Fellow at Victoria University of Wellington.
 He is the author of Government for the Public Good: The Surprising Science of Large-Scale Collective Action, published by Bridget Williams Books (BWB) in September 2018.
-He is also the author of Wealth and New Zealand, and edited the best-selling Inequality: A New Zealand Crisis, which is to be republished in updated form in late 2018, also by BWB.
+He is also the author of Wealth and New Zealand, and edited the best-selling Inequality: A New Zealand Crisis, republished in updated form in late 2018, also by BWB.
 He is a senior associate of the Institute for Governance and Policy Studies at Victoria University of Wellington, his work appears in outlets such as the Guardian and Prospect magazine, and he is a regular commentator in the New Zealand media.

 M: 022 694 0871

 Senior associate, IGPS

 I am a senior associate at the Institute for Governance and Policy Studies, in the School of Government at Victoria University, Wellington.
 Most of my research has focused on income and wealth inequality, and open government.
 Recent academic publications include:

 - Tim Hazledine and Max Rashbrooke, ‘The New Zealand rich list twenty years on‘, New Zealand Economic Papers, 2018, Vol 52, no 3.

 - Max Rashbrooke, Bridges Both Ways: Transforming the Openness of New Zealand Government, IGPS working paper, June 2017.